 - 1 Sweet Onion

-- 1/2 Cup Sugar-Free BBQ Sauce (Can use any BBQ sauce, but I love G Hughes Brand)
+- 1/2 Cup G Hughes Sugar-Free BBQ Sauce (can use any BBQ sauce you prefer)

 - 1 Cup Beef Broth